Ruthenic/HackShell/README.md

-HackShell is a replacement shell for Windows.
+HackShell is a replacement shell for Windows created in C#.